English 101 - English Composition - Tracey Sherard

 We realize that during these unprecedented and rapidly changing times, unforeseen circumstances may arise, and we will do our best to work with you.
 Having said that, we are obligated to abide by specific regulations regarding weekly “time on task” requirements.

-Participation and meeting deadlines each week is expected, but late work can be accepted with official documentation of a mandated court date, medical emergency, or the illness/death of an immediate family member.
-If any of these situations become an issue for you, please reach out to your instructors as soon as you possibly can so that based on your documentation we can come to a solution together.
+Participation and meeting deadlines each week is expected, but if you know you will not be meeting a deadline (whether "hard" or "grace-period"), please reach out to your instructors as soon as you possibly can so that we can come to a solution together.

 To clarify: this is not a class in which work can be completed far ahead of deadlines or made up during the last weeks of the semester.
 Class-wide discussion boards (where a good amount of the work will be conducted) will be asynchronous, not synchronous—meaning that you can log in at a time of day convenient to you as long as you meet the deadlines.

-I will be online at various times during ‘business hours,’ 9-5, Monday through Friday, to facilitate discussion, make announcements, and provide schedule reminders.
-These virtual ‘office hours’ addressing course-related questions will take place on CANVAS via the Announcements page, the Issues and Questions discussion board, and possibly other means still to be determined.
+I will be online at various times during ‘business hours,’ 9-5, Monday through Thursday, and Friday from 9am-12pm (noon), to facilitate discussion, make announcements, and provide schedule reminders.
+These virtual ‘office hours’ addressing course-related questions will take place on CANVAS via the Announcements page, the Course-Related Questions discussion board, and possibly other means still to be determined.
 If you have a personal or grade-related question, make sure to message me privately from within CANVAS classroom).
-This semester I will also have a few limited on-campus office hours, most likely directly after our class meets.
+I will also have a few limited on-campus office hours.

 However, I will not be available to you 24 hours a day, seven days a week, so planning ahead to get any questions you may have answered is essential for your comfort and confidence as the course proceeds.